mhuang448/video-answer-agent/README.md

 2.  **Ask on Feed Video (`@AskAI`):**
     - Tap comment icon on a feed video.
     - Tag `@AskAI`, type question, submit.
     - Continue browsing; the RAG+MCP answer generation runs in the background.
+Answer will be ready within few seconds.
 3.  **View Answer:** Navigate to the relevant video's comment section and read the AI-generated reply.

 ## Architecture Overview